vivid-planet/comet/.changeset/perfect-hounds-visit.md

 "@comet/cms-admin": minor
 ---

-Add Info Alert to Dependant and Duplicates Section in DAM
+Add info alert for dependents and duplicates in DAM